accelazh/accelazh.github.io/staging/2022-04-06-A-Holistic-View-of-Distributed-Storage-Architecture-and-Design-Space.md

 # Conclusion

 This article (almost a book now) is composed of two parts: software architecture methodologies and storage technology design spaces.
 In the first part, we went though the purposes of software architecture, how to view it from the organization, the process to carry it out, and key methodologies and principles.
 Software architecture bridges user scenarios to a detailed working software.
 It handles the complexity of user facing functions and hidden system properties.
 It navigates through the best path in large technology design space.
 It drives collaboration between BUs and ensures the deliverables with quality.
 Software architecture is a fight with complexity.
 It constructs the matching model with human mind to reach simplicity, which naturally converges to human language, the battle-tested modeling of the reality.
-It becomes an art of structure, to sense the structure of surrounding organization, to clarify the structure of user needs, to feel the tension from system properties, to plot the landscape of technology design spaces, and then compile the new architecture structure to fill in the hole.
+It becomes an art of structuring, to sense the influences between organization chains, the momentum from customer markets, the tension between system properties and technologies, that weaves transforming information flows into flying wheels of software construction.

 In the second part, we went through technology design spaces for the distributed storage system.
 We first listed Reference architectures in different storage areas, and then breakdown each storage component's system properties and design spaces.
 [Storage components breakdown section](.) lists the storage areas, components, and system properties to consider in software architecture.
 Popular techniques burn into language and becomes a design pattern.
 An architecture design pattern frequently interleaves multiple components and trade-off between system properties.
 Discrete techniques join into a continuous space of design, where the shape of landscape emerges.
 We breakdown, navigate, and re-combine whatever we need to reach the optimal point of problem solution.
-Storage industry is quickly changing, with more powerful hardware, growing scale, new scenarios from new businesses, and a constant focus on reliability and COGS.
+Storage industry is quickly changing, with more powerful hardware, growing scale, new business scenarios, and a constant focus on reliability and COGS.
 They push technology design space to continuously evolve.
-New opportunities emerge.
+New opportunity emerges.

+# References

+ID 1264948982

+// influences between organization chains .. flying wheels of software construction 影响力，组织链条。
+（将不断变换的信息流编织入软件构造的飞轮。）
+  emerge - 浮现